mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/DependentOperations.md

 }
 ```

 Here, we regain the ability to have the `userId` in the `OperationPath` of the projects query, at the cost of ergonomics around how the query is constructed.
-This way, we allow for distinct user project queries to be represented by a `OperationPath`.
+This way, we allow for distinct user project queries to be represented by an `OperationPath`.

 ## Operation Merging